pawelgalazka/scribbly/README.md

 For each logging *scribbly* goes through a chain of middlewares, earlier defined by `use` method.
 Middlewares are just pure functions which can for example modify the message (format), emit it to the console/file (stream) or prevent it from further emission to the rest of middlewares (filter).
-They actually can do anything.
+However they can actually do anything, they are just functions.

-Construction of the middleware:
+**Construction**

 ```javascript
 const log = scribbly.use((next, level, message, extras) => {